 But, as much as UFC is known for suspensions fighters who go against their public image, Mitrione still did an announced fight against Brendan Schaub.
 It actually means UFC wasn’t that upset with his comment.
 The reason probably lies in the fact that Dana White said he would never allow transgender women to fight in the UFC.

 One of the most controversial interviews was with Dana White when he called Fox “He” and “Him” instead of “She” and “Her”.
 That’s even forbidden by the law in the US right now.

 In an interview with MMA Junkie White said:

 “He was a man and now he’s a woman.
-He’s fighting girls who have losing records.
-Before you get too crazy about him being in the UFC, he’s so freaking far from being in the UFC that it’s not even funny.” – said Dana white for Fallon Fox
+He’s fighting girls who have lost records.
+Before you get too crazy about him being in the UFC, he’s so freaking far from being in the UFC that it’s not even funny.” – said Dana White for Fallon Fox

 Those words raised a huge controversy as many people referred to white telling him that “He’s a She”.

 The most famous female MMA fighter and UFC star Ronda Rousey comment on Fallon Fox:

 “I have a feeling that if you go through puberty as a man, it’s not something you can reverse.
 There’s no undo button for something like that”. – Ronda Rousey on Fallon Fox